Please ensure Javascript is enabled for purposes of website accessibility

 Adoration

 Come, sit, kneel, pray, relax, and enjoy the sweet peace that comes from being with the One who loves you the most, Jesus.
-Adoration is offered each Wednesday and Thursday from 1 p.m. – 4 p.m.
-Visitors are always welcome, but we need 2 people to commit to be present for each hour.
+Adoration is offered each Wednesday and Thursday from 1 to 4 p.m.
+Visitors are always welcome, but we need two people to commit to be present for each hour.
 Can you commit to spending one (1) hour a week with our Eucharistic Lord?

 Contact: Titi Kila at cbsadoration@gmail.com